pyeventsourcing/kurrentdbclient/README.md

 in this folder.

-Use the Makefile to create a new Poetry virtual environment for the project and install the project's package dependencies into it, using the following command.
+Use the Makefile to create a new Poetry virtual environment for the project and install the project.

-    $ make install-packages

-It's also possible to also install the project in 'editable mode'.

     $ make install